sovrin-foundation/protocol/protocol.md

 ### Revoking Sub-Protocol
 Revocations are accomplished with a Ledger write to the Revocation Registry.
 The Issuer should also communicate with the Credential holder directly that their Credential was revoked using a CRED_NOTICE message.

-## An independent protocol for Self-Sovereign Identity
-Any public ledger that is capable of storing and maintaining the core Public Objects (DIDs/DID docs, Schema, Credential Defs, Revocation Registries, and Anchors) could provide the Public Ledger requirements of the protocol, as long as the consumers of those objects trusted that particular ledger.

 ### Interoperability Requirements

 ### Ledger Requirements